-A dy conta goo / Donofito Llood on part of a DMD treatment train comptimes for conversions.
-Deduces Advantages/Benefits Used as part of a BMP treatment train, sometimes for conveyance.
+Advantages/Benefits Used as part of a BMP treatment train, sometimes for conveyance.
 Reduces stormwater volume, peak discharge rate, pollutant loadings, and heat island effect.
 Provides ground water recharge and enhanced site aesthetics.
 Can be integrated into the landscaping.
 Disadvantages/Limitations Do not construct within 50 feet of a public or private potable water supply well or within 15 feet of an onsite wastewater disposal and treatment system.
 Site must have appropriate soil and SHGWT conditions for infiltration.
 Not appropriate on sites with potential hazardous or toxic materials.
-Volume Reduction Potential Moderate to High depending on swale blocks.
-Pollutant Removal Potential Moderate to High for all pollutants depending on swale blocks.
-Key design considerations Minimum infiltration rate through the vegetation and soil is at least one inch per hour; SHGWT at least 2 feet below bottom; recovery of treatment volume within $24 - 72$ hours; sides and bottoms must be stabilized with vegetation or other approved materials; bottom at least 2 feet wide for easier mowing.
+Volume Reduction Potential Moderate to High.
+Pollutant Removal Potential Moderate to High for all pollutants Key design considerations Minimum infiltration rate through the vegetation and soil is at least one inch per hour; SHGWT at least two feet below bottom; recovery of treatment volume within 24 - 72 hours; sides and bottoms must be stabilized with vegetation or other approved materials; bottom at least two feet wide for easier mowing.
 Key construction and maintenance considerations Minimize soil compaction and sedimentation during construction; ensure design infiltration is met after construction; inspect during wet season to see if water is ponding and not infiltrating properly; restore infiltration capacity as needed to meet permit requirements.

-6.4.2.
-Swales with Swale Blocks or Raised Driveway Culverts (Linear Retention Systems)

-A swale with swale blocks or raised driveway culverts essentially is a linear retention system in which the treatment volume is retained and allowed to percolate.
-The treatment volume necessary to achieve the required treatment efficiency shall be routed to the swale and percolated into the ground before discharge.
-Linear retention swales are designed following the requirements for retention systems in Section 6.1 and the design criteria specific to swales in Section 6.4.5 of this Manual.
-This type of swale system is recommended when multiple inflows occur to a swale.
+4.4.2.
+Design considerations for these Linear Retention Systems retained and allowed to percolate.
+The treatment volume necessary to achieve the required treatment efficiency will be routed to the swale and percolated into the ground before overflow and discharge.
+Linear retention swales are designed following the requirements for retention systems in Section 4.1 and the design criteria specific to swales in Section 4.4.5 of this Manual.
+This type of swale system is recommended along linear routes such as sidewalks, multi-use trails, brick roads, and other similar applications.